rishabh063/OminiControl/README.md

 | --------------------------------------------------------------------------------------------------------- | ---------- | -------------------------------------------------------------------------- | ------------ |
 | [`experimental`](https://huggingface.co/Yuanshi/OminiControl/tree/main/experimental) / `<task_name>`      | FLUX.1     | Canny edge to image, depth to image, colorization, deblurring, in-painting | (512, 512)   |
 | [`experimental`](https://huggingface.co/Yuanshi/OminiControl/tree/main/experimental) / `<task_name>_1024` | FLUX.1     | Supports higher resolution.(To be released)                                | (1024, 1024) |

+## Limitations
+1. The model's subject-driven generation primarily works with objects rather than human subjects due to the absence of human data in training.
+2. The subject-driven generation model may not work well with `FLUX.1-dev`.
+3. The released model currently only supports the resolution of 512x512.

+## To-do
+- [ ] Release the model for higher resolution (1024x1024).
+- [ ] Release the training code.

 ## Citation
 ```